SemCSE-Multi: Multifaceted and Decodable Embeddings for Aspect-Specific and Interpretable Scientific Domain Mapping: Training Aspect Embedding Models

 Results for the retrieval-based evaluation are reported in Table \ref{tab:individual_retrieval}.
 Overall, the models achieve strong retrieval performance, with MRR values exceeding 0.5, indicating that the correct match is typically retrieved within the top two candidates.

 To underscore the aspect-specific nature of the models, we conduct an ablation study in which, for each aspect, retrieval is performed using all models trained on the other aspects.
 In this setting, performance drops substantially, thus providing clear evidence that each model learns to capture information specific to its designated aspect.
-We also evaluate SemCSE as baseline, which cannot match the aspect-specific models as well.
+We also evaluate SemCSE as baseline, which was trained on general scientific texts and cannot match the aspect-specific models as well, and the base SciDeBERTa decoder, which achieves the lowest scores.

 While these results are promising, it is important to note that the models at this stage operate exclusively on summarizing sentences, which does not yet reflect typical downstream applications.
 Their primary role is therefore to shape a semantic embedding space that encodes domain- and aspect-relevant features, thereby enabling high-quality assessment of aspect-specific similarity.